Software-Aurora-Lab/DoppelTest/README.md

 ### INSTALLING DoppelTest

-> You can now use `uv install` to setup DoppelTest's Python dependencies!
+> You can now use `uv sync` to setup DoppelTest's Python dependencies!

 1. Install the required Python libraries via `pip install -r requirements.txt`